henrylee746/team-metrics-dashboard/README.md

-# Velocity Project
+# Team Metrics Dashboard

-Originally began development as a project for one of the line managers at Ericsson Canada, this tool's goal was to return performance metrics of any employee/contractor at Ericsson worldwide who has made at least 1 commit to any repo in Ericsson's Gerrit servers.
-This tool has since been liked by multiple line managers and retained since my departure from the company, but I continued to develop it into a personal project that could mock the ideal end result I was looking for in this tool without leaking any actual sensitive data.
+Originally began development as a project at Ericsson Canada, this tool's goal is to return performance metrics of any employee/contractor at X company who has made at least 1 commit to any repo in X company's said codebase repositories.

 ## Getting Started